 Ode à la Rose founders Olivier Plusquellec and Louis Brunet are Parisian.
 And to be Parisian means to know beauty—and in this case, flowers.
 When they moved to NYC, they were disappointed to see all the dehydrated, wilted, sad arrangements on offer.
 So disappointed, they decided to start their own floral delivery service: Ode à la Rose.
 Plusquellec and Brunet started small, working with a few florists who trained in the specific style of hand-tied bouquets that the French have mastered—and they've only grown since.
 At their NYC location (above the Chelsea Flower Market), the team creates incredible arrangements with accents straight from Plusquellec and Brunet's home country: gigantic, plump fuchsia roses delivered with French macarons; lilies, wildflowers, and lavender accented with eucalyptus and wrapped in raffia.
 No detail is too small—the packaging, the richness of the hue of the flower, you name it—and they’re experts in keeping the flowers hydrated during transit.
 The team delivers throughout the Northeast, as well as Chicago, where they have a sister location.
 We're just hoping a West Coast outpost isn’t far behind.

-Last year, Uber returned to the Hamptons after a two-year absence, and Lyft is joining it this summer, offering rides that’ll span from Westhampton to Montauk.
+The summer after Uber returned to the Hamptons after a two-year absence, Lyft joined it out east, offering rides that span from Westhampton to Montauk.
 While we can’t guarantee short wait times, another car service option on the East End is bound to alleviate some transportation anxiety.